ed-g/otp.js/README.md

 4. Update the default configuration in `client/config.js` to point to your OTP backend.

 5. Deploy the client to the web by copying the `client` directory to your web server.

+6. Note the build process makes some absolute symlinks, in the images directory.
+Delete these and replace them with copies of the images instead.
+Otherwise when you copy to server, the image links will be broken.